WindSoilder/WindSoilder.github.io/docs/why_mongodump_is_fast.md

 ## Why mongodump is fast

+### TL;DR
+Mongodump just read data from mongodb with raw bson data, it doesn't deserize data, and directly write these data into local filesystem.

+### More if you are curious about my discovery

 With curiosity, I have written a mongo database Synchronizer which synchronize from one database to other database.

 When I finish this, I try to benchmark it with `mongodump/mongorestore` pair.
 Surprisingly, `mongodump` is super faster than my hypothesis.